faytech is on of the best industrial motherboard manufacturers in the USA

 How to replace an industrial motherboard ISA

-If building a new industrial touch screen PC from scratch it will be necessary to decide which processor brand and type you wish to use as this will directly affect which motherboard series you can buy and install.
+If building a new industrial touch screen PC it will be necessary to decide which processor you wish to use as this will directly affect which motherboard series you can buy and install.
 The motherboard contains a socket which holds the processor.
-AMD and Intel use different styles of the socket and this determines the motherboard that they can be fitted to.
 The next consideration is the case size.
 Motherboard sizes are called their “Form Factor”, this determines the size of board required.
 It is important to note the form factor of the PC case or chassis as the motherboard should be the same.
-For example, a micro ATX motherboard is designed to fit in a micro ATX case.
-After determining the above points you are half way there to determining which motherboard you require.
 The next important thing to note is the availability of ports and slots that hold other devices.
 These need to be considered carefully if you have existing devices to connect such as printers, digital cameras or external hard disk drives etc.

 Make a list of all the hardware that you need to connect to the motherboard internally and externally.
 Once you have this list check each requirement off against the motherboard specifications to determine that it can support the devices you have.
 Pay particular attention to a number of USB devices you have.
 All the ports you see on the rear of your computer are part of the motherboard.
-Also, make sure there are enough internal connectors for your hard disk drives and CD/ DVD disk drives.
+Also, make sure there are enough internal connectors for your hard disk drives and CD/ DVD disk drives if these are going to be used.